-Siemens Windpower had the task to place 34 ocean-windmills in the Baltic Sea between Denmark and Germany.
+Siemens Windpower had the task to place 34 ocean-wind turbines in the Baltic Sea between Denmark and Germany.
 In the build process, communication was essential and a primary and secondary(emergency) communication system was needed.
 The real challenge was to communicate on open water over 50+ km, with a two-way radio setup - challenge accepted.

 The top generator tower-booms of 3 mills, was fitted with antennas and TP Radio repeater stations in the pre-build-process on land.
 With an antenna-setup on coast, the crew boats, transportation barges, and working crew was now able to communicate with the first build site and when the mills was built further out in the baltic, communication was withheld via repeater stations in the other two mill-towers.